peterlaich/my-retirement/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.

+***Somehow the @fontawesome package cannot be installed using npm -i, so please run the following command before compiling: npm install --save-dev @fortawesome/fontawesome-free

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.